Taking a Public Stand

 Caesars supports comprehensive immigration reform that both advances border security as well as streamlines the immigration process for those who are willing to work hard and complete the legal process of citizenship.

-Caesars is in favor of healthcare reform advanced by the Affordable Care Act and the lowering of healthcare costs for U.S. citizens.
+Caesars supports the Affordable Care Act and is in favor of further reform to lower healthcare costs for U.S. citizens